Large Loss Bulletin - Social engineering fraud in M&A transactions

 • These cases spanned the US, Europe and Asia, adding complexity and reducing the opportunity to detect the fraud early.

-• Once funds were transferred, recovery proved almost impossible, leaving our clients with tens of millions of dollars in losses.
+• Once funds were transferred, recovery proved almost impossible, leaving our clients with significant lost funds.

 How we can help

-If you are active in M&A, or preparing a transaction, we recommend reviewing your exposure now.
-Please contact a member of our team if you would like to discuss this risk or your existing cover.
+Please contact a member of our team if you would like to discuss options for Crime insurance cover.